KAMKEEL/HexText/README.md

 ## Standard Minecraft formatting

-All of the vanilla `§` style formatting codes continue to work exactly as they do in base Minecraft.
+All the regular Minecraft § codes still work exactly like before.
-When using HexText you may prefer to write them with an ampersand for easier typing; if the server permits ampersand formatting HexText will normalise them for the game at render time.
-The supported codes are:
+If you prefer typing & instead, HexText will handle it automatically if your server allows it.

 | Token        | Description                                     |
 | ------------ | ----------------------------------------------- |